-Requirements BCOR 011/BCOR 012 or BIOL 001/BIOL 002; three courses at the 100-level or higher chosen from courses acceptable for the biology major, at least one of which must include a laboratory.
+Requirements BCOR 011/012 or BIOL 001/002; three courses at the 100-level or higher chosen from courses acceptable for the biology major, at least one of which must include a laboratory.
 One course may be taken from the advanced offerings of other biologically-oriented departments.
-Consult the biology department for a list of approved courses.
+Consult the Biology Department for a list of approved courses.

-Prerequisites CHEM 031, 032 OR BCOR 011, 012
+Prerequisites CHEM 031, 032 concurrent with BCOR 011, 012.

-Ineligible majors Biology (BA), Biological Sciences (BS), Plant Biology (BA), Zoology (BA, BS).

-Other information CHEM 141, 142 and MATH 019 or above may be necessary for advanced offerings.
+- Ineligible majors Biology (B.A.), Biological Sciences (B.S.), Plant Biology (B.A.), Zoology (B.A., B.S.) - Other information CHEM 141, 142 and MATH 019 or above may be necessary for advanced offerings.